andypike/injectr/readme.md

 Injecting into a Rails controller:
 ----------------------------------

-Just add an constructor with args names that match the registered keys.
+Just add an constructor with param names that match the registered keys.
+No need to register the controllers.
 DON'T FORGET TO CALL SUPER()

 ```
 class HomeController < ApplicationController